z3r0c10wn/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 High availability
 ~~~~~~~~~~~~~~~~~

 Servers eventually fail: hardware can be broken, a human can turn them off, the system can go down...
 And while the server is restored, you won't be able to see what is happening in your agents.
-Using a cluster you make sure your agents will always have a manager to report to.
+Using a cluster allows you to make sure that the agents will always have a manager to report to.

 .. thumbnail:: ../../images/manual/cluster/cluster_infrastructure.png
     :title: Wazuh cluster infrastructure